Drlooder/Packet-Monitor/README.md

 - Lightweight and easy to integrate via DLL.

 ## File Structure
-- `x64/Release/Packet Monitor.dll` — Core library to use the packet monitor functionality.
+- <a href="x64/Release/Packet Monitor.dll" target="_blank">x64/Release/Packet Monitor.dll</a> — Core library to use the packet monitor functionality.
--

 ## How It Works
-- just by **Injecting** the `Packet Monitor.dll` in your program using cheat engine or whatever injector you use.
+- Just by **injecting** the <a href="x64/Release/Packet Monitor.dll" target="_blank"> Packet Monitor.dll</a> in your program using <a href="https://www.cheatengine.org/" target="_blank">Cheat Engine</a> or any injector you prefer.
-- if you want just to use the dll you have to install `Packet Monitor.dll` & `minhook.dll` and put them in the same file.
+- If you want to just use the DLL, you have to install <a href="x64/Release/Packet Monitor.dll" target="_blank"> and `minhook.dll` and put them in the same folder.

 ## Upcoming Features
 - Support for multiple APIs.